-The Plan does NOT provide coverage for Cranial Electrotherapy Stimulation of the brain as a treatment for any indication including but not limited to the treatment of anxiety, stress related conditions, depression, headache, substance abuse and cognitive dysfunction because it is considered unproven.
+The Plan does NOT provide coverage for Cranial Electrotherapy Stimulation of the brain as a treatment for any indication including but not limited to the treatment of anxiety, stress related conditions, depression, headache, substance abuse and cognitive dysfunction because it is considered experimental, investigational or unproven.
 Although the device is FDA approved, there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.

-The Plan does NOT provide coverage for at home neuro-stimulation therapy (i.e. Fisher Wallace Stimulator) for any indication because it is considered unproven.
+The Plan does NOT provide coverage for at home neuro-stimulation therapy (i.e. Fisher Wallace Stimulator) for any indication because it is considered experimental, investigational or unproven.
 Although the device is FDA approved, there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.

-The Plan does NOT provide coverage for transcutaneous supraorbital nerve stimulation (t-SNS), neuromodulation or external trigeminal nerve stimulation (e-TNS), with the Cefaly Prevent, Cefaly Acute, and Cefaly Dual.) for any indication because it is considered unproven.
-Although the device is FDA approved there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.
+The Plan does NOT provide coverage for transcutaneous supraorbital nerve stimulation (t-SNS), neuromodulation or external trigeminal nerve stimulation (e-TNS), with the Cefaly Prevent, Cefaly Acute, and Cefaly Dual.) for any indication because it is considered experimental, investigational or unproven.
+There is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.

-The Plan does NOT provide coverage for the use of auricular electrostimulation, including but not limited to the BRIDGE and the Drug Relief® Devices for opioid withdrawal, P-stim, E-Pulse, or ANSiStim devices for any indication because it is considered unproven.
-Although the device is FDA approved there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.
+The Plan does NOT provide coverage for the use of auricular electrostimulation, including but not limited to the BRIDGE and the Drug Relief® Devices for opioid withdrawal, P-stim, E-Pulse, or ANSiStim devices for any indication because it is considered experimental, investigational or unproven.
+There is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this treatment on health outcomes when compared to established treatments or technologies.